WDD 130: Web Fundamentals

 Overview

-HTML table elements are used to display tabular data that offer a visual representation of data, allowing users to quickly compare and analyze different values.
+HTML table elements are used to create visual representations of tabular data, allowing users to quickly compare and analyze different values.

 "The table HTML element represents tabular data — that is, information presented in a two-dimensional table comprised of rows and columns of cells containing data." - MDN